-Built in 1726, it is heading round to its 300 years old birthday soon.
-At one time Nick was the youngest landlord in the country taking the pub at 20 years old, his wife Jane, slightly older by 10 months bemoans toy boys are not all they are cracked up to be.
+Built in 1726, it is swiftly approaching its remarkable 300th Anniversary.
+At one point Nick held the distinction of being the countries youngest assuming the role at a mere 20 years old, his wife Jane, who is only 10 months his senior, humorously laments that toy boys are not all they are cracked up to be!

-We have been custodians of the building for coming up to the past 37 year and have made the addition of Squiffy’s restaurant and now the serviced Apartments @no.16.
+We have been custodians of the building for the past 38 years introducing Squiffy’s restaurant and the newly launched serviced Apartments @no.16 over that time.

-We have seen many changes in the Village over the years and in the many different cliental who have crossed the threshold.
+During our tenure, we have seen many changes in the Village and a variety of eclectic and interesting people have crossed the threshold.

-The Jolly Coopers is very much apart of the community and Village life, being at the heart of organising the very popular Classics on the Green car show, the great family film fun night Screen on the Green and being heavily involved in the past with the Christmas event in Hampton.
+The Jolly Coopers is very much apart of the community and Village life, being at the heart of organising the very popular Classics on the Green car show, the great family film fun night Screen on the Green the popular Christmas event in Hampton.